Understanding du vs df: Measuring Disk Usage Correctly

 df - Free Space Per Filesystem

 Linny-senpai: Let's start with df.
-It stands for "disk free" and reports total, used, and available space per filesystem — that is, per mount point.
+It stands for "disk free".
+It reports total, used, and available space per filesystem.

-Linny-senpai: Right.
-Each mounted location (/, /home, a USB drive at /mnt/usb) is counted separately.
+Linny-senpai: Per mounted location, in plain words. /, /home, and a USB drive at /mnt/usb are each counted separately.

 Try It Out